ercanlab/RNAseq/README.md

 squeue -u $NYUID
 ```

-In the output of this command look for the row named 'chip' for current status and runtime so far.
+In the output of this command look for the row named 'rnaseq' for current status and runtime so far.
 The command also gives the $JOBID of the job.
 These can be used to access the logs of the job (i.e. the printed messages).
 Logs will be stored in /scratch/$NYUID/reports/slurm_rnaseq_$JOBID.out
 As a sanity check you can look at the top of this log file to make sure the program read the configuration file correctly.
 You can look at this log file while the job is running:

 ```sh